 Cover iodine requirements with dietary supplements

-Supply of folic acid and folate
+Dietary supplement with folic acid and folate

 Folic acid is the water-soluble vitamin B9 found in animal and plant foods.
 Folic acid is the term for synthetically produced folic acid, which is often used in supplements.
 0,6 micrograms of folic acid corresponds approximately to one microgram of folate.

 During pregnancy, the vitamin is involved in cell division.
 If there is a deficiency, there is a risk of malformations.
 Women who want to have children should start taking folic acid before they become pregnant.
-The recommendation is 400 micrograms of folic acid per day.
+The recommendation is around 400 micrograms of folic acid per day.

 Other important nutrients for pregnant women

 In addition to iodine and folic acid, other vitamins and minerals are important for expectant mothers.

 Iron for pregnant women